christianturj/LibraryApp/README.md

 # LibraryApp
 Sample library application built in Java!
+Uses State design pattern and features GUI and data serialization.

+Two Roles: Owner and customer.
-To login as Owner, username is admin, password is admin Find Customer logins in text file named customers
+To login as owner use: admin/admin

+Find Customer logins in text file named customers